-Nothing serves as a rite of passage for novice gardener more than the impassioned, ever-hopeful activity of planting tiny seeds in the dead of winter and then standing by as the little seedlings push their first thin stems up through the soil, or seedling mix.
+Nothing serves as a rite of passage for novice gardener more than the impassioned, ever-hopeful activity of growing tiny seeds indoors in the dead of winter.
+Then watching and standing by as the little seedlings push their first thin stems up through the soil, or seedling mix.

 When you’re planting seeds, the soil in your garden won’t do.
 It may carry fungus which will rot your plants.
 Generally, a good potting soil is recommended because it’s sterile and free of weed seeds, but a professional grade soil-less seedling mix will give you the greatest chance for success.
 Whatever you do, choose a mix produced specifically for seeds.